Breaking down barriers: Expanding patient access and accelerating research

 Creating a New Model for Diversity in Scientific and Medical Research

-THIS BLOG IS ALSO AVAILABLE AS AN AUDIO CAST Nature Cell Biology cover The global pandemic has highlighted many of the inequities in our health care system, with the virus hitting communities of color the hardest.
-That has led to calls for greater diversity, equity and inclusion at every level of scientific research and, ultimately, … Continue reading Creating a New Model for Diversity in Scientific and Medical Research
+THIS BLOG IS ALSO AVAILABLE AS AN AUDIO CAST Nature Cell Biology cover The global pandemic has highlighted many of the inequities in our health care system, and the need for more diversity in scientific and medical research.
+The virus hit communities of color the hardest.
+That has led to calls for greater diversity, equity … Continue reading Creating a New Model for Diversity in Scientific and Medical Research

 A year unlike any other – a look back at one year post Prop 14